Wild Winter: Background

-Speaking about the album with NPR Music, the band said, "But it was interesting, because writing about the winter seemed to come pretty naturally to us, regardless of what was happening outside.
+In an interview with NPR Music, the band said, "But it was interesting, because writing about the winter seemed to come pretty naturally to us, regardless of what was happening outside.
 There's so much to say about that time of year.
-It's an interesting combination — the way it was recorded, the time it was recorded, and the subject matter.
+It's an interesting combination — the way it was recorded, the time it was recorded (in the summer), and the subject matter.
 I think it's produced something quite strange out of all of that."

+In a review for The Guardian, Harriet Gibsone wrote, "...Smoke Fairies resist the chintz of traditional festive sonics, instead using spectral guitars and sprawling desert-rock soundscapes."
+David Smyth of The Standard wrote; "...Katherine Blamire and Jessica Davies have a different idea, wrapping dense guitars alongside spectral harmonies and Krautrock grooves for a collection that feels wintry but definitely not festive."
+Rhian Daly of NME, reflecting on the album's bittersweet themes wrote, "‘Three Kings’ rides a danceable bassline and ‘Bad Good’ sits awkwardly on Santa’s knee (”Have you been bad/Or have you been good?”) before the plaintive melody on ‘Nothing To Divide Us’ ends a record that, despite bleak inspiration, leaves a warm feeling."

 Following the release, the band played a three-date UK tour in Bristol, Nottingham and London, showcasing the album.

 The album was released in several formats, including CD, standard black vinyl and limited edition white vinyl (2015), as well as digital download.

 In December 2024, to commemorate its 10th anniversary, Wild Winter was reissued on the band's Year Seven Record label with revised artwork.
 The band played two concerts, in Hastings and London, to celebrate the event.
 The reissue was available on CD and translucent glitter 'snow globe blizzard' vinyl.